arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 p145
 the will to nothingness needs reactive forces: it is not just that it only tolerates life in reactive form, but it needs the reactive life as a means by which __life must contradict itself, deny itself, annihilate itself__

+p162

+The idea of another world, of a supersensible world in all its forms (God, essence, the good, truth), __the idea of values superior to life, is__ not one example among many but __the constitutive element of all fiction.__ Values superior to life are inseparable from their effect: the depreciation of life, the negation of this world.

+Nihil in "nihilism" means negation as quality of the will to power.

+__Nihilism has a second, more colloquial sense__.
+It no longer signifies a will but rather a reaction.
+The supersensible world and higher values are reacted against, their existence is denied, they are refused all validity - this is no longer the devaluation of life in the name of higher values but rather the devaluation of higher values themselves.

+p148

+Previously essence was opposed to appearance, life was turned into an appearance.
+Now essence is denied but appearance is retained: everything is merely appearance, life which is left to us remains for itself an appearance.

 p15 Abbreviations of Nietzsche's Works p214 Notes